ZhiChua/ZhiChua/README.md

 - 👋 Hi, I’m @ZhiChua
-- 📚 I am a second year engineering student at University of Waterloo
+- 📚 I am a third year engineering student at University of Waterloo
 - 👀 I’m interested in extracting actionable information from data
-- 🌱 I’m currently learning web developement
 - 💬 Ask me about my wide range of hobbies
 - 📫 How to reach me: zschua@uwaterloo.ca